 intona-ethernet-debugger.bat file created by the Ethernet Debugger installer.
 You could run the installer again to fix this.
 Manually moving the .bat to the Wireshark user-specific configuration path mentioned above avoids this.

-Plug in the device, and ensure it's using USB 3.0.
+Plug in the device, and ensure it's using USB 3.0 (main LED is blue).
 Then run the following command on the terminal:

 You can confirm successful update by comparing the device version number (

 bcdDevice or checking the output of the

 hw_info command) with the version indicated by the update.

 If the --device option is provided, the tool will update the given device without asking for confirmation. --firmware-update-all will update all detected devices without asking for confirmation.
 In both cases (at least with v1.2) the firmware is written only if it's newer than the firmware on the device, unless --firmware-update-force is provided.